World Heritage Site Shirakawa-go tour guide

 Wada house

-When you check world heritage site Shirakawa-go sightseeing this place will be highlighted every time.
+When you check the world heritage site Shirakawa-go sightseeing this place will be highlighted every time.

-Wada house is nominated as National Important Cultural Property since existing house of Gassho-zukuri is used for more than 300years.
+Wada house is nominated as a National Important Cultural Property since the existing house of Gassho-zukuri has been used for more than 300 years.

 What is Gassho-zukuri